Pair arrested in Terrace Heights shooting, robbery that left one dead

 Yakima County sheriff’s detectives said the pair went to a home in the 600 block of North 39th Street May 6 to steal money and drugs from the victim, 30-year-old Ronald Leroy Carl Born, according to a probable cause affidavit.

-Detectives found $10,000 and two pounds of marijuana in Born’s room, the affidavit said.
+Detectives found $10,000 and 2 pounds of marijuana in Born’s room, the affidavit said.

 Born was shot in the stomach during the incident, and his mother was struck on the head and arms with a butt of a long gun, according to the affidavit.
 Born was taken to Virginia Mason Memorial hospital and later to Harborview Medical Center, where he died May 17.